 Oracle Autonomous Data Warehouse (ADW) is a fully managed and high-performance solution, turned and optimized for Data Warehouse workload.
 It means you don’t need to take more effort and resources (DBA role) to manage the database and optimize the workload.

-The current article describes the process of creating a Sales Analysis with Power BI Desktop and data hosted in Oracle Autonomous Data Warehouse.
+The current article describes the process of creating a Sales Analysis with Power BI Desktop and data hosted in Oracle Autonomous Database.

 Before we start the process, you need to make sure that you have the necessary equipment:

-- Download and install the latest version of Power BI Desktop – follow up the system requirement and instruction before installing the application.
+- Download and install the latest version of Power BI Desktop for analytics – follow up the system requirement and instruction before installing the application.

 - Provision ADW database instance and download ADW Wallet file, then unzip the ADW wallet file to the secured folder.